ugonnaagwu/practicechangeremote/Week 3/[ENG3.3]Bootstrap and Lotties.md

 #### Alert

-AlertspProvide contextual feedback messages for typical user actions with the handful of available and flexible alert messages.
+AlertsProvide contextual feedback messages for typical user actions with the handful of available and flexible alert messages.

 ```
 import { Alert } from 'react-bootstrap';